THE SELF-RE-WATERMARKING TRAP: FROM EXPLOIT TO RESILIENCE

 Keywords: watemarking, deep learning, AI Security, Re-Watermarking, attack

 Abstract: Watermarking has been widely used for copyright protection of digital images.
-Deep learning-based watermarking systems have recently emerged as more robust and effective than traditional methods, offering improved fidelity and resilience against attacks.
-Among the various threats to deep learning-based watermarking systems, self-re-watermarking attacks represent a critical and underexplored challenge.
+Deep learning-based (DL) watermarking systems have recently emerged as more effective than traditional methods, offering improved fidelity and resilience against attacks.
+Among the various threats to DL watermarking systems, self-re-watermarking attacks represent a critical and underexplored challenge.
 In such attacks, the same encoder is maliciously reused to embed a new message into an already watermarked image.
 This process effectively prevents the original decoder from retrieving the original watermark without introducing perceptual artifacts.
 In this work, we make two key contributions.
 First, we introduce the self-re-watermarking threat model as a novel attack vector and demonstrate that existing state-of-the-art watermarking methods consistently fail under such attacks.
-Second, we develop a self-aware deep watermarking framework to defend against this threat.
-Our key insight for mitigating the risk of self-re-watermarking is to limit the sensitivity of the watermarking models to the inputs, thereby resisting re-embedding of new watermarks.
+Second, we develop a self-aware watermarking framework to defend against this threat.
+Our key insight for mitigating this risk is to limit the sensitivity of the watermarking models to the inputs, thereby resisting re-embedding of new watermarks.
 To achieve this, we propose a self-aware deep watermarking framework that extends Lipschitz constraints to the watermarking process, regulating encoder–decoder sensitivity in a principled manner.
 In addition, the framework incorporates re-watermarking adversarial training, which further constrains sensitivity to distortions arising from re-embedding.
 The proposed method provides theoretical bounds on message recoverability under malicious encoder based re-watermarking and demonstrates strong empirical robustness against diverse scenarios of re-watermarking attempts.
-In addition, it maintains high visual fidelity and demonstrates competitive robustness against common image processing distortions compared to state-of-the-art watermarking methods.
+Moreover, it maintains high visual fidelity and demonstrates competitive robustness against common image processing distortions compared to state-of-the-art watermarking methods.
 This work establishes a robust defense against both standard distortions and self-re-watermarking attacks.
-The implementation will be made publicly available in GitHub.
+Code available at https://github.com/SVithurabiman/SRW.

 Primary Area: alignment, fairness, safety, privacy, and societal considerations